 I quickly prepared the suggested Bitter Melon – Nectarine salad (also found in the cookbook “Memories…) and the colorful, flavorful mix of greens and reds offered the perfect contrast of tastes when I put them on top of the broiled eggplant with the sweet and savory “burnt” coconut milk and flakes.

 Once you take your first bite you will wonder why on earth you never had this before.
 Only in the Philippines can you taste such bountiful flavors and food textures all in one bite .
 There is simply nothing like Filipino food as magnificent as this, nothing else in the world rivals it.

-- Two 16-ounce packages available in Asian markets frozen grated coconut
+- 2 packages (16 ounces each) frozen grated coconut available in Asian markets

 - 1 cup rice vinegar

 - 1 knob (1-inch piece) fresh ginger peeled; sliced in julienne strips

 - 8 whole Asian eggplants or use 1-2 large Aubergines